 It is a 2.5 ton truck of the US Army.
-Apparently it looks like the 6-wheel drive as I checked on the back side.
-Wonder if it is out of product already… There used to be one of a resale items of the Tamiya Italeri original box in Japan.
+Apparently it looks like the 6-wheel drive as I checked on the backside.
+Wonder if it is out of product already… There used to be one of the resale items of the Tamiya Italeri original box in Japan.

 Since the chassis assembled from a frame structure grips small parts into two large parts, I cut them out like a picture and assembled it at once.
 I’m laying it on the table as I am confused the parts assembling.

 A total of 8 tires is rear wheels, parts are different between inside and outside.
 Including spare tire and front tires, There are a total of 11 and 4 types of parts.
 Before assembling the parts, half of the tires were gone off from the runners, around in the box and rolling, assembling them while checking which parts are proper.